Creating your First Integration

 );

-With the database table setup, we then need to create the associated Poco model in our project.
+With the database table set up, create the associated Poco model in the project.

 [TableName("Person")]